 Embracing Israel/Palestine by Rabbi Michael Lerner

-Rabbi Michael Lerner, best-selling author of The Left Hand of God and editor of Tikkun magazine, is now making the case for why peace activists must be BOTH pro-Israel and pro-Palestine.
+Rabbi Michael Lerner, best-selling author of The Left Hand of God and editor of Tikkun magazine, makes the case for why peace activists must be BOTH pro-Israel and pro-Palestine.

 Rabbi Lerner first tells the story of this struggle from 1880 to 2011, but in a way that shows how both sides have a legitimate narrative and have been unnecessarily cruel and insensitive to the other side.

 He goes on to challenge the current notion that the key to peace is to get the parties to once again sit and negotiate (as they did in the Oslo Accords).